-- All villages with a population of 1,000 or more to have all weather road by 2003 - All villages with population of 500 or more to have all weather road by 2007 here
+- All villages with a population of 1,000 or more to have all weather road by 2003 - All villages with population of 500 or more to have all weather road by 2007 here - MP Public Works Dept See major district roads being constructed by clicking on district here.

 - i.
-Apply directly to the Zila Panchayat/ DRDA; or - ii.
-Apply to the Rajasthan Public Works Department (For website click here); or - iii.
-Apply directly to the Pradhan Mantri Gram Sarak Yojana (contacts here.)
+Apply to the Block Office (Janpad) CEO for roadworks to be done; or - ii.
+Apply to the Jila Panchayat; or - iii.
+Apply to the MP Rural Road Development Authority (See web here); or - iv.
+Apply directly to the Pradhan Mantri Gram Sarak Yojana here.